Blockchain-Laboratories-LLC/make-crypto-mobile-hackathon/Project_Name/Readme.md

 The demand for verifiable carbon removal credits by brands that have made public commitments to become carbon netural/negative.

-Caebon Capture Backers are pioneers in carbon capture digital assets!
+Carbon Capture Backers are pioneers in carbon capture digital assets!

 #### Summary
 $CCB utility tokens will help finance carbon capture entrepreneurship and the CO2 sequestered by projects will provided $CCB holders with Carbon Removal Credits ($CRC) in exchange.